iorodeo/bias_docs/_build/html/_sources/build_environ_setup_win.txt

   * Re-run configure
   * Run generate

-Next, exit the configuration tool and  build open by running the following command
+Next, exit the configuration tool, cd to the build directory selected above, and  build  opencv by running the following command

 .. code-block:: bash